 At any ISO, a photo taken on a crop sensor will have more noise than a photo taken on a full frame.
 Since full frame cameras have larger, more light-sensitive pixels, you can increase the ISO on a full frame with sacrificing image quality at the same rate.

 The set of photos below shows the increase in noise between the two cameras.
-Photos taken with the crop sensor are on the right and full frame photos are on the left.
+Photos taken with the crop sensor are on the left and full frame photos are on the right.
 For any ISO, you can see that the full frame image shows less noise.

 It’s important that you identify the ISO value that creates too much noise.
 I never shot above ISO 400 on my crop sensor.
 I didn’t feel comfortable with the quality of the photos above that value, and if I ever had a client that wanted to print the photo, anything above 400 could produce a print that was too pixelated.